be42day/research-agent/DESIGN.md

 ### Session context vs. persistent memory

 Conversation history is maintained in application state for the current interactive session.
 This is sufficient for the required multi-turn context while avoiding the complexity of a persistent memory backend.

-### Real tools vs. mocked external services in tests

-The tools use the real arXiv and HTTP interfaces in the application, while unit and integration tests mock external dependencies where appropriate.
-This keeps the automated test suite deterministic and fast while still allowing end-to-end testing of the real system when needed.

 ### Optional observability